-- The over-arching Purpose and Need for the proposed Ambrose Obstruction remains the same as that described in the USACE 1999 EIS for the 50 foot HDP, and is incorporated by reference. - 4 The Ambrose Light Tower has been struck several times since the HDP feasibility study was completed. - 5 It has now been determined that the tower should be replaced with a lighted buoy.
-Due to this change, - 6 the U.S. Coast Guard (USCG) and NY and NJ Sandy Hook Pilots examined the approaches to the - 7 Ambrose Channel, resulting in a change to the Pilot Area and a closer look at potential hazards to - 8 navigation because the channel deepening would extend the Ambrose channel further seaward.
-On 22 - 9 February 2008, the USCG Sector NY sent a memorandum to the USACE-NYD that identified the - 10 potential hazards to navigation and requested that the three identified obstructions in or near Ambrose - 11 Channel be removed, and outlined vessel safety concerns if those obstructions were not removed. - 12 Leaving the obstruction to navigation in place would necessitate modifications to the pilot area, including - changes to the current Precautionary Area (PA) and Traffic Separation Scheme (TSS) used to safely - 14 conduct vessel traffic into and out of the Harbor.
-Such changes would require vetting through the - International Maritime Organization and would take several years to complete.
-The memorandum further - requested USACE-NYD and the Port Authority of New York and New Jersey (PANYNJ) to investigate - requested USACE-NYD and the Port Authority of New York and New Jersey (PANYNJ) to investigate the obstructions.
-The investigation resulted with only one of those obstructions needing further - examination based upon the depths of the obstructions and existing hydrodynamic conditions.
-This - obstruction is centered on 40° 27' 50.4" N by 73° 50' 7.5" W. - 20 A remote sensing survey conducted in 2008 identified a rock pile that measures approximately 700 feet - 21 north to south and 1,300 feet east to west (USACE-NYD 2009).
-The remote sensing survey indicated - that the rock pile is a natural geologic formation and has a uniform, rocky bottom and there were no - 23 articulated vessel structures or debris piles (USACE-NYD 2009).
-The rock pile contains high spots, - 24 which have collectively been identified as an obstruction to navigation, and was labeled "High Spot C". - 25 The high spots include multiple, variable-sized obstructions of gravel- to boulder-size material that reduce - the MLW depth to 53 feet.
+2 The over-arching Purpose and Need for the proposed Ambrose Obstruction remains the same as that 3 described in the USACE 1999 EIS for the 50 foot HDP, and is incorporated by reference.

+4 The Ambrose Light Tower has been struck several times since the HDP feasibility study was completed.
+5 It has now been determined that the tower should be replaced with a lighted buoy.
+Due to this change, 6 the U.S. Coast Guard (USCG) and NY and NJ Sandy Hook Pilots examined the approaches to the 7 Ambrose Channel, resulting in a change to the Pilot Area and a closer look at potential hazards to navigation because the channel deepening would extend the Ambrose channel further seaward.
+On 22 8 9 February 2008, the USCG Sector NY sent a memorandum to the USACE-NYD that identified the potential hazards to navigation and requested that the three identified obstructions in or near Ambrose 10 Channel be removed, and outlined vessel safety concerns if those obstructions were not removed.
+11 12 Leaving the obstruction to navigation in place would necessitate modifications to the pilot area, including 13 changes to the current Precautionary Area (PA) and Traffic Separation Scheme (TSS) used to safely 14 conduct vessel traffic into and out of the Harbor.
+Such changes would require vetting through the 15 International Maritime Organization and would take several years to complete.
+The memorandum further requested USACE-NYD and the Port Authority of New York and New Jersey (PANYNJ) to investigate 16 the obstructions.
+The investigation resulted with only one of those obstructions needing further 17 18 examination based upon the depths of the obstructions and existing hydrodynamic conditions.
+This 19 obstruction is centered on $40^{\circ}$ 27' 50.4" N by 73° 50' 7.5" W.

+A remote sensing survey conducted in 2008 identified a rock pile that measures approximately 700 feet north to south and 1,300 feet east to west (USACE-NYD 2009).
+The remote sensing survey indicated that the rock pile is a natural geologic formation and has a uniform, rocky bottom and there were no articulated vessel structures or debris piles (USACE-NYD 2009).
+The rock pile contains high spots, which have collectively been identified as an obstruction to navigation, and was labeled "High Spot C".
+The high spots include multiple, variable-sized obstructions of gravel- to boulder-size material that reduce the MLW depth to 53 feet.